 Activities meet the following objectives:

-- learn that atheists have been the targets of discrimination
+- recognize that atheists have been the targets of discrimination

 - What is atheism?